 Hurricane Lidia

-Hurricane Lidia makes landfall as Category 4 near Puerto Vallarta
+Hurricane Lidia makes as Category 4 near Puerto Vallarta

-On a Tuesday evening, Hurricane Lidia, a Category 4 with winds raging at 140 mph (220 kph), made landfall near Puerto Vallarta, a popular Pacific coast resort in .
-The U.S. National Hurricane Center described Lidia as "extremely dangerous" at the time.
+On a Tuesday evening, Hurricane Lidia, a Category 4 with winds raging at 140 mph (220 kph), made near Puerto Vallarta, a popular Pacific coast resort in .
+The U.S. described Lidia as "extremely dangerous" at the time.
 The 's eye appeared to have touched down near Las Penitas in the western state of Jalisco, an area with sparse population.

 Lidia then continued its path, moving south of Puerto Vallarta, about 30 miles (50 kilometers) east of the resort and roughly 90 miles (150 kilometers) west of Guadalajara, the capital of Jalisco state.
 The hurricane center warned of potential flash flooding as Lidia was expected to drench the region with heavy .